thunderbird/webext-support/ui/webawesome-table/README.md

 ### Notes

-Components must be loaded with `type="module".
+Components must be loaded with `type="module"`.
 Only the components you use need to be imported.